Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Introduction

-Work dealing with JCD has so far considered classical concatenated or low-density parity-check (LDPC) coded schemes, where the decoder can exploit the correlation among the sources by performing message passing between the corresponding subdecoders.
-Although a significant attention has been recently paid to these topics, the problem of designing good codes has been only partially addressed, mainly with concatenated codes.
-In~\cite{GaZhZh07}, the authors state that for two separate channels---which is a case of interest in this paper---the type of concatenated code utilized for the encoding is not critical, and good results can be obtained, provided that powerful codes are employed.
-In~\cite{ZhAlBaMi04}, recursive nonsystematic convolutional encoders are proposed as constituent encoders for heavily biased sources, leading to a signal-to-noise ratio (SNR) penalty between 0.74~dB and 1.17~dB from the Shannon limit.
-Other approaches to code design for scenarios with two correlated sources proposed in the literature can be mentioned.
-In~\cite{YePfNa10}, optimized LDPC codes are designed, by means of puncturing and proper iterative decoding schedule at the AP.
-Extensions to universal codes, i.e., capacity-achieving codes for all possible channel parameters, through spatial coupling is also presented in~\cite{YePfNa11,YePfNa12}.
+Alternative approaches are represented by cooperative source-channel coding and distributed joint source-channel coding (JSCC).
+In the JSCC case, no cooperation among sources is required, each source is independently encoded, and the correlation between the sources is exploited at the joint decoder by means of joint channel decoding (JCD)~\cite{GaZh01,DaLaMo05,DaLaMo06,GaZhZh07}.
+In other words, for a given source neither the data transmitted from the other sources nor the correlation model are available at the encoder.
+The correlation model between the sources must instead be assumed to be known at the (common) receiver, which aims at the reconstruction of the information streams transmitted by the sources.
+The problem of designing good codes for this scenario has been, however, only partially addressed.
+In~\cite{GaZhZh07}, the authors state that for two orthogonal channels the type of concatenated code utilized for the encoding process is not critical, and good results can be obtained, provided that powerful codes are employed.
+In~\cite{ZhAlBaMi04}, recursive non-systematic convolutional encoders are proposed as constituent encoders for heavily biased sources, leading to a signal-to-noise ratio (SNR) penalty between 0.74~dB and 1.17~dB with respect to the Shannon limit.
+In~\cite{YePfNa10}, optimized low-density parity-check (LDPC) codes are designed, by means of puncturing and proper iterative decoding schedule at the access point (AP).
+Extensions to universal codes (i.e., capacity-achieving codes for all possible channel parameters) through spatial coupling has been also recently considered~\cite{YePfNa10,YePfNa12,NgYePfNa12}.
+More precisely, the approaches in~\cite{YePfNa10,YePfNa12,NgYePfNa12}, relative to a two-source scenario, have the following characteristics: at each source, LDPC coding is used; at the AP, message-passing decoding is carried out on a joint bipartite graph (combining the graphs of the two codes) and the asymptotic performance, for infinite codeword length, is investigated.
+However, the extension of the proposed joint graph-based approach to an arbitrary number of sources is a challenging research direction.
+Another interesting approach has been presented in~\cite{AnMa12}, where practical concatenated coded schemes are designed for faded multiple-input multiple-output (MIMO) scenarios.
+However, the scheme is evaluated only for the case of two sources.